 Adjusted EBITDA is included in the ratio of adjusted industrial net debt to adjusted EBITDA, a measure of our capital structure.
 Measures similar to adjusted EBITDA and adjusted EBIT are also broadly used by analysts, rating agencies and investors to assess the performance of a company.
-Accordingly, Siemens believes that the presentation of adjusted EBITDA and adjusted EBIT provides useful information to investors.
-For further information regarding the ratio of adjusted industrial net debt to adjusted EBITDA, see "-Adjusted industrial net debt."
+Accordingly, Siemens believes that the presentation of adjusted EBITDA and adjusted EBITDA and adjusted EBITDA and adjusted EBITDA, and adjusted EBITDA and adjusted EBITDA, see "-Adjusted industrial net debt."